• Skip to content

 Flatulence in babies and children is gas from your child’s digestive system leaving their body through their bottom.
 It’s also called passing wind, farting – and many other things as well!

-Wind can sometimes be a sign of lactose intolerance and other food intolerances, some gastro infections, coeliac disease or irritable bowel syndrome.
+Wind can sometimes be a sign of lactose intolerance and other food intolerances, gastro infections, coeliac disease or irritable bowel syndrome.

 Your child might also have more gas in their body if they have constipation or diarrhoea.